mobile-robotics-unal/intro2ROS/a_2_basic_ROS_commands.md

 - rostopic list: Shows a list of published themes.
 - rostopic pub: Publish information about a theme.
 - rostopic type: Prints the type of theme.

+### rosservice
+- rosservice list Prints information of an active service.
+- rosservice node Imprime el nombre del nodo proveniente de un servicio Prints the node's name comming from a service.
+- rosservice call Llama el servicio con los argumentos dados Calls the service.
+- rosservice args List of arguments of a service.
+- rosservice type Prints the type of service.
+- rosservice uri Prints the ROSRPC uri service.
+- rosservice find Find a service by its type.